runtimeverification/gitbook-kontrol/tips/debugging-failing-proofs.md

    - Add more constraints to reduce the search space

 4. **Use Lemmas**
-   - Create and prove lemmas for complex properties
+   - Create and prove lemmas for complex properties and arithmetic expressions
    - Use lemmas to break down the proof into smaller steps

 5. **Check Storage Layout**